HassanAlabdulal/HassanAlabdulal/README.md

 ## 👨‍💻 About Me:

-- 🎓 Senior Software Engineering student @ KFUPM, specializing in full-stack mobile and web development.
+- 🔭 Currently working at LazyWait, contributing to innovative tech projects.
-- 🌱 Currently working at LazyWait, contributing to innovative tech projects.
+- ✨ Full-stack developer specializing in mobile and web development.
 - 🌐 Experienced in React JS and React Native, with a focus on frontend and backend integration.
 - 🚀 Passionate about delivering efficient solutions and enhancing user experiences.
 - 📧 Reach out for collaborations: [hassan.alabdulaaal@gmail.com](mailto:hassan.alabdulaaal@gmail.com)